shelwinsunga/shelplexity/README.md

 - Adding Mobile Support
 - Give the LLM more tools
 - Add Video Search
-- Think harder about how to wire state such that scaling is reasonable, probably read some more complicated codebases
 - Fix the typescript types - not very precise yet.

-Thanks again!